 Sharon is the Executive Director of Gateway Public Schools.
 In 2000, Sharon joined Gateway’s faculty as a Humanities Teacher.
 Since then, Sharon has been a Lead Teacher, Dean of Faculty, and served as the Principal of Gateway High School for seven years.
 During her tenure as Principal, Gateway was recognized as a California Distinguished School and as a top-performing charter high school by the US Department of Education.
 In 2011, Sharon helped launch Gateway’s second school, Gateway Middle School.
 Sharon is inspired by the potential of young people and by Gateway’s amazing teachers and staff who help students get on the road to college.
 Sharon earned her B.A. from Harvard University, where she was captain of the varsity soccer team, and earned her M.A. in Education from Stanford University.
 Sharon taught a course in the Stanford Teacher Education Program called “Educating for Equity and Democracy,” and worked for Senator Feinstein for two years before beginning her career in education.
 Sharon is proud of her Bay Area roots, her San Francisco Giants, and her very well behaved dog, Cody Ross.

-Aaron Watson is the Principal of Gateway Middle School.
-Aaron is in his sixth year as principal and is proud to have worked with teachers, families, and students to found Gateway Middle School in 2011.
+Aaron Watson is our Director of Partnerships.
+Aaron formerly served as GMS' principal and is proud to have worked with teachers, families, and students to found Gateway Middle School in 2011.
 Prior to becoming principal, Aaron led the advisory program and taught humanities at Gateway High School for seven years and worked in a wraparound social services program for children and families involved in foster care in Alameda County.
 He earned a BA from Brown University and an MA in Education from UC Berkeley.
 Aaron also earned an MA in Educational Leadership from UC Berkeley's Principal Leadership Institute.
 Outside of Gateway, Aaron enjoys getting outdoors, traveling, and spending time with his family.